Phenol | Structure, Preparation, Reactions, Properties | Crack Chemistry

 Due to the presence of the -OH group, It undergoes Electrophilic Substitution faster than Benzene.

-Because The Hydroxyl group donates the pair electrons to the ring resonance.
+Because The Hydroxyl group donates the pair of electrons to the ring resonance.

 Phenol – Preparation